arthurffd/companies_integration_api/README.md

             Name, ZipCode and Website should be informed in JSON content, example: <br />
             {"company_name": "tim dieball", "zip_code": "53115", "website": "http://motorsport-coatings.com" } <br /><br />
         - Results: <br />
-            200: in case of the company was found, update the company website attribute.
-Then return HTTP code "200" and also the updated company information;<br />
+            200: in case of the company was found, update the company website attribute and persist companies data in a pickle file (companies_v001.pkl).
+Then return HTTP code "200" and also retrieve the updated company information;<br />
             404: if didn't find any company related, return HTTP code "404 and the message "company not found"; <br /><br />
   - Finally the code run the API interface to be available:<br />
           URL: http://127.0.0.1:5000/company <br /> <br />

 ### client_test.py - test client application, calls api functions
 - Setup:
   - Loads companies data from file (q2_clientData.csv) containing website information;